 Classification and Valuation of Certain Investments - The classification of an investment determines its accounting treatment.
-The Company generally classifies its investments in debt and equity instruments (including mutual funds, annutities, corporate bonds, government bonds and municipal bonds) as trading securities, except for government notes held by PTCH, which are classified as held-to-maturity based on management's intent and ability to hold them to maturity.
+The Company generally classifies its investments in debt and equity instruments (including mutual funds, annuities, corporate bonds, government bonds and municipal bonds) as trading securities, except for government notes held by PTCH, which are classified as held-to-maturity based on management's intent and ability to hold them to maturity.
 The Company has not classified any investments as available-for-sale.
 Investment classifications are subject to ongoing review and can change.
-Securities classified as trading are carried at fair value, while securities classified as held-to-maturity are carried at cost or amortized cost.
+Securities classified as held-to-maturity are carried at cost or amortized cost.
 When possible, the fair value of securities is determined by obtaining quoted market prices.
 The Company also makes estimates about the fair value of investments and the timing for recognizing losses based on market conditions and other factors.
 If its estimates change, the Company may recognize additional losses.
 Both unrealized and realized gains and losses on trading securities are recognized in other revenue on a net basis in the consolidated statements of income.